Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Introduction

-Figure~\ref{fig:F2_electricity} shows that coal still accounts for 60 $\%$ of CO\textsubscript{2} emissions in electricity generation in 2023.
-However, total coal production gradually decreased from 137 TWh in 2000 to 100 TWh in 2023.
-During the same period, biofuel production increased from 0.2 to 8 TWh, and natural gas production increased from 0.9 to 17 TWh.
-Similarly, renewable energy production increased from 5 GWh in 2000 to 23 TWh for wind power and from 0 to 11 TWh for solar energy.
+Poland presents a compelling case study as one of Europe's most carbon-intensive nations, historically dependent on fossil fuels, particularly coal \cite{sitnicki1991opportunities,kuchler2018down}.
+This legacy has resulted in substantial CO\textsubscript{2} emissions while creating economic and social ties to the fossil fuel industry \cite{surwillo2021public,radovanovic2017energy}.
+To understand the scale and structure of Poland's decarbonization challenge, Figure~\ref{fig:poland_energy_stacked_trends} shows the historical trends in CO\textsubscript{2} emissions by sector and fuel type, as well as the evolution of electricity generation sources over the past two decades.

+Poland's emission profile reveals an evolving energy landscape (Figure~\ref{fig:poland_energy_stacked_trends}).
+Coal's share of total CO\textsubscript{2} emissions decreased from 77\% (221 Mt) in 2000 to 59\% (165 Mt) in 2022, while emissions from oil and natural gas increased.
+Electricity and heat production dominate Poland's emissions profile (49\% in 2022), followed by transport (23\%).
+Despite progress in renewable energy deployment—rising from negligible levels to 21\% of electricity generation by 2023 (Figure~\ref{fig:poland_energy_stacked_trends})—coal remains central to the energy mix, underscoring the urgent need for CCS integration in Poland's decarbonization strategy \cite{malec2022prospects,wojcik2021determinants}.

-The energy transition in Poland is further complicated by significant considerations of economic and energy security \cite{vakulchuk2020renewable,brauers2020political}.
-The country's historical dependence on coal has provided a degree of economic stability and energy self-sufficiency, while also fostering entrenched infrastructural and social ties to the fossil fuel industry \cite{radovanovic2017energy,karpinska2021will}.
-The transition to a low-carbon economy, therefore, requires not only technological innovation but also profound economic restructuring and policy reform \cite{nooraiepour2025norwegian}.
-In this regard, CCS can emerge as a strategic enabler, offering a pathway to reduce CO\textsubscript{2} emissions while maintaining energy reliability and economic competitiveness \cite{hewitt2019social}.
+Economic and energy security considerations complicate the energy transition.
+Coal dependence has historically provided financial stability and energy self-sufficiency while fostering entrenched infrastructural and social connections to the fossil fuel industry \cite{vakulchuk2020renewable,karpinska2021will}.
+Transitioning to a low-carbon economy, therefore, requires not only technological innovation but also profound economic restructuring and policy reform.
+CCS emerges as a strategic enabler, offering a pathway to reduce emissions while maintaining energy reliability and economic competitiveness \cite{hewitt2019social}.